 In the case of our membership, it is company-wide, meaning anyone can attend.
 So if you really can’t make it, simply delegate it to a colleague.

-2.“Everyone just wants to sell to me”
+2 – “Everyone just wants to sell to me”

 Granted, this is ANNOYING when it happens.
 Certainly one of my pet-peeves about networking events.

-Or when you notice THAT person that is shoving a sales brochure into everyone’s hands and the earliest opportunity.
-Ew, just stop!
+Or when you notice THAT person shoving a sales brochure into everyone’s hands at the earliest opportunity.
+Just stop!

 We won’t put anyone on the naughty step or kick them out.
 But we will take the time to educate people on the most effective ways to network.

-3.“I don’t need to network, I have enough clients already”
+3 – “I don’t need to network, I have enough clients already”

 You may be looking for opportunities for collaboration.
 People you could help connect your clients to.
 Keeping in contact with current referral partners.
 Research tasks or even getting sponsorship for that charity sky-dive you’re doing (you little dare devil!).

-4.“It’s only ‘one-man bands and sales reps’ that go networking”
+4 – “It’s only ‘one-man bands and sales reps’ that go networking”

 Firstly, depending on the events you pick, this may well be the case.
 But we’ll save that for my next point.

 Secondly, if you have the right mindset to networking, you’d be open to having a conversation with everyone in the room regardless of the business size or industry.

-With this being a stigma attached to business networking, we focus on inviting decision makers.
+With this being a stigma attached to networking, we focus on inviting decision makers.
 This is what is going to make those conversations at events help achieve your objectives to networking (as mentioned in the previous point).

 Our membership model means we attract businesses with a budget.
 Those with the mentality of investing in their networking.

 Which leads nicely into my last misconception…

 Ultimately when it comes to networking (and anything in life really), you get what you pay for.

-Our commitment to you as a member is to help you achieve your networking objectives.
+Our commitment to our members is to help you achieve your networking objectives.
 To deliver valuable events and provide the support needed to help your business.